 Top 12 Qualifying

-The fastest 12 cars from Saturday will each get a single attempt to post a qualifying attempt.
-Cars go out from slowest to fastest, so P12 from Saturday goes first all the way through P1.
+The fastest 12 cars from Saturday will each get a single 4-lap attempt to post a qualifying attempt.
+Cars go out from slowest to fastest, so P12 from Saturday posts their attempt first, all the way through P1.

 During this session, positions 7-12 are decided for the race.
 The top 6 advance to the next session later on the day where they will fight for pole position.

 All drivers in the top 12 will get championship points based on their position.
-With P12 earning a single point while the driver that ends up qualifying on pole will be given 12 points.
+P12 will earn a single point while the driver that ends up qualifying on pole position will be given 12 points.

 Firestone Fast 6